MikeDigitize/lazy/README.md

 # What is it?

-A set of event driven classes that support lazy load, aka deferral of image loading.
+A set of event driven classes which support lazy load, aka deferral of image loading.
 The classes support the loading of image elements, picture elements and elements with CSS background images.

 ## LazyLoad, LazyScroll and LazyProximity

-`LazyLoad` is the base class that provides the event driven loading functionality, `LazyScroll` is a `scroll` event based extension that loads items as they appear in the viewport and `LazyProximity` is an extension that defines trigger elements which, when the cursor is over them or they receive a touch event (on cursor-less devices), triggers the lazy load of specified target elements.
+`LazyLoad` is the base class that provides the event driven loading functionality, `LazyScroll` is a `scroll` event based extension that loads items as they appear in the viewport and `LazyProximity` is an extension that defines trigger elements which, when the cursor is over them or they receive a touch event (on cursor-less devices), trigger the lazy load of specified target elements.

 ## Browser support